DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/enemy-gangs-and-equipment-mark.md

 ![EnemyGang](/resources/mobile-tutorial/EnemyGang.png)

 One of the few ways to know which gangs are dominating the area is through **Nearby Enemies** or surfing around **Dungeon**.
-By seeing their gang name on the top of its health bar, you can notify who's who very quickly.
+By seeing their gang name on the top of its health bar, you can identify who's who very quickly.
 Players can still change their gear in-fight stance if they think the enemies will benefit from its **Mark** spots.

 ## Equipment Mark

-All gear / equipment (Except backpacks & modules) has a **Mark** that attach to it, which has a different effect depending on their enemy's influence.
+All gear / equipment (except backpacks & modules) have a **Mark** attached to it, which has a different effect depending on their enemy's influence.

 In summary, marks name & trait as follows: